napit-apps/green-agile-guide/docs/metrics/wcag-compliance-rate.md

 ## Impact
 A high WCAG compliance rate indicates that accessibility requirements are consistently integrated into the product lifecycle.
 Improving this metric directly enhances **social sustainability** by reducing barriers for users with visual, auditory, motor, or cognitive impairments.

-Because accessibility is shaped by cross‑functional decisions and long‑term practices, this metric has a **systemic effect**.
+Because accessibility is shaped by cross‑functional decisions and long‑term practices, improving this metric combines a **direct social effect** with a **systemic effect** over time.
 It encourages teams to embed accessibility into design systems, coding standards, testing pipelines, and review processes.
 Failing to meet WCAG requirements can exclude users, create legal risk, and undermine trust — making accessibility a core sustainability concern rather than an optional enhancement.

 ## Calculation